top of page

 Typical applications:

-- The Micrometer can be used on flat or curved surfaces, metals, plastics, composites, painted or chemically treated finishes, and transparencies.
-The Micrometer is capable of magnifications of 40X – 200X with depth measurements at an accuracy of +/- 0.001”.
+• The Micrometer can be used on flat or curved surfaces, metals, plastics, composites, painted or chemically treated finishes, and transparencies.

 In a cost-conscious environment, maintainers are under more pressure than ever to keep parts in service.
 Proper defect classification has a huge impact on resources, readiness and safety, so obtaining accurate measurements quickly and reducing inspection discrepancies is critical.
 The ability to make fast, reliable and repeatable measurements of surface damage presents a significant opportunity for cost savings by maximizing part life cycles.